-On November 10, 2020, the Company entered into a sales agreement (the "2020 Sales Agreement") with Cowen and William Blair & Company, L.L.C. ("Cowen") relating to the sale of shares of the Company's common stock from time to time with an aggregate offering price of up to \$50.0 million.
-During 2020, the Company issued an aggregate of 951,792 shares of common stock pursuant to the November 2020 Sales Agreement at a weighted average purchase price of \$20.97 resulting in aggregate gross proceeds of approximately \$20.0 million, reduced by \$0.9 million in issuance costs, resulting in net proceeds to the Company of approximately \$19.1 million.
-For the year ended December 31, 2021, the Company issued an aggregate of 530,551 shares of common stock pursuant to the 2020 Sales Agreement at a weighted average purchase price of \$46.33 resulting in aggregate gross proceeds of approximately \$24.6 million, reduced by \$0.7 million in issuance costs, resulting in net proceeds to the Company of approximately \$23.8 million.
-For the year ended December 31, 2022, the Company did not issue any shares pursuant to the 2020 Sales Agreement.
+On November 10, 2020, the Company entered into a sales agreement (the "2020 Sales Agreement") with Cowen and Company, LLC ("Cowen") relating to the sale of shares of the Company's common stock from time to time with an aggregate offering price of up to \$50.0 million.
+Through December 31, 2021, the Company issued an aggregate of 1,482,343 shares of common stock pursuant to the 2020 Sales Agreement at a weighted average purchase price of \$30.05, net of \$1.6 million in issuance costs resulting in net proceeds to the Company of approximately \$42.9 million.
+During 2022, the Company did not issue or sell any shares of common stock pursuant to the 2020 Sales Agreement.

+During 2023, the Company issued an aggregate of 2,038,661 shares of common stock pursuant to the 2020 Sales Agreement at a weighted average purchase price of \$2.68 resulting in aggregate gross proceeds of approximately \$5.5 million, reduced by \$0.3 million in issuance costs, resulting in net proceeds to the Company of approximately \$5.2 million.
+As of December 31, 2023, the 2020 Sales Agreement has been fully utilized, and no additional shares of common stock may be sold pursuant to the 2020 Sales Agreement.

 On August 8, 2022, the Company entered into a second sales agreement (the "2022 Sales Agreement") with Cowen relating to the sale of shares of the Company's common stock from time to time with an aggregate offering price of up to \$75.0 million under a second at-the-market offering program.
-For the year ended December 31, 2022, the Company did not issue any shares pursuant to the 2020 Sales Agreement or the 2022 Sales Agreement.
+For the year ended December 31, 2022, the Company did not issue any shares pursuant to the 2022 Sales Agreement.